-The Intersect Tool is very similar to the clip tool because the output is defined by the extents of input features.
+The Intersect Tool is very similar to the clip tool because the the extents of input features defines the output.

-The only exception is that attributes from all the data sets that overlap each other are preserved in the final data set.
+The only exception is that it preserves attributes from all the data sets that overlap each other in the output.

 How does the Intersect Tool work in GIS?

 - Add multiple inputs.
-Different data types (points, lines and polygons) are accepted.
+The tool accepts different data types (points, lines and polygons).

 - When features overlap each other, they will be in the output.